Saturday, November 4, 2017

 Deuteronomy 13 is particularly ironic in the context of Christian fundamentalists.
 For these Christians, who believe in the literal truth of the Bible as the word of God, must honor this passage; but for the ancient Hebrew who first recorded this passage, these Christians worshiping Jesus Christ would surely be among those deserving of death.
 I wonder how fundamentalists interpret and rationalize that passage.

-Religious genocide is a repeated theme through the Old Testament, a ever-present directive in the continuous warfare of the Israelites against their neighbors.
+Religious genocide is a repeated theme through the Old Testament, an ever-present directive in the continuous warfare of the Israelites against their neighbors.
 The command is repeated in Deuteronomy 20, as I will discuss in a post on tribalism in the Bible.
-These versus in Numbers give a clearer look at the practice of genocide.
+These verses in Numbers give a clearer look at the practice of genocide.

 "15 Moses said to them, “Have you allowed all the women to live?
 16 These women here, on Balaam’s advice, made the Israelites act treacherously against the Lord in the affair of Peor, so that the plague came among the congregation of the Lord.
 17 Now therefore, kill every male among the little ones, and kill every woman who has known a man by sleeping with him.
 18 But all the young girls who have not known a man by sleeping with him, keep alive for yourselves."